resibots/blackdrops/docs/basic_tutorial.md

 If you are having trouble with completing some parts of the tutorial, you can check the `src/tutorials/planar_arm_finished.cpp` file.

+#### Output files of the scenario

+The Black-DROPS code produces several statistics files:

+- **blackdrops_data.bin** - binary file with an *Eigen::MatrixXd* (Nx(D+E), where N is the number of data points, D the dimension of the input to the GPs and E the dimension of the prediction of the GPs) stored with the data gathered from the system
+- **estimated.dat** - text file where the i-th line contains the immediate rewards received at each time step on the i-th execution on the mean model
+- **gp_learn_i.dat** - text file with the data gathered from the system up until the i-th episode on the real system
+- **policy_params_i.bin** - binary file containing the *Eigen::VectorXd* of the policy parameters executed on the i-th learning episode
+- **policy_params_starting_i.bin** - binary file containing the *Eigen::VectorXd* of the policy parameters that were used as a starting point on the i-th learning episode
+- **random_policy_params_i.bin** - binary file containing the *Eigen::VectorXd* of the policy parameters executed on the i-th random episode
+- **real.dat** - text file where the i-th line contains the immediate rewards received at each time step on the i-th execution on the robot
+- **results.dat** - text file where the i-th line contains the cumulative reward received at the i-th execution on the robot
+- **times.dat** - text file where the i-th line contains the time in ms the optimization of the policy took in the i-th learning episode
+- **times_model.dat** - text file where the i-th line contains the time in ms the training of the model took in the i-th learning episode
+- **traj_real_i.dat** - text file where the j-th line contains the state/action pair observed at the j-th time step in the i-th execution on the robot (the last action is always zeros as no action was taken in the real system)

 ### Where to put the files of my new scenario

 When you want to create a new scenario that will use simple integration for simulation (like in this case) and SDL2 for visualization (optionally), you should copy the `templates/ode_template.cpp` file into `src/classic_control/` folder, modify it (look for the `TO-CHANGE` parts in the code) and then compile using the instructions above.
 If you want to create a scenario based on the [DART simulator](http://dartsim.github.io/), then look at the [DART scenarios tutorial](dart_tutorial.md).
 If you require more fine tuned compilation of your program (e.g., link/include more libraries), then please make an issue and we will help you.